We live in a digital world where data is a critical constituent for business success.

 Here’s how Veeam solves disaster recovery, orchestration and automation challenges

 Veeam defines DRaaS by offering it as part of a comprehensive availability strategy, providing a consistent user experience and reducing the overall cost to protect your data.
-If you want to learn more on how to get affordable, efficient, imaged-based replication for true DR — please check out this page.
+If you want to learn more on how to get affordable, efficient, imaged-based replication for true disaster recovery — please check out this page.

 May your data stay safe!